Ruan Ackermann: 2016–2017 : Golden Lions/Lions

-2017 : Move to Gloucester
+2017-2025 : Gloucester

 In August 2017, Gloucester Rugby announced the signing of Ackermann, whose father Johan had recently joined as head coach.

+2025: Stormers

+On 24 June 2025, after 8 seasons at Gloucester, Ackermann will return to South Africa to join rivals Stormers in the URC competition ahead of the 2025-26 season.

 International career

 Ackermann played for the Barbarians against South Africa XV in a non-cap friendly, held at the Wembley Stadium in London, England.
 He also played against Fiji, Czech Republic and New Zealand XV in non-cap friendlies.

 He was included in the South Africa 'A' side in a two-test series against French Barbarians, also coached under his father, Johan Ackermann.